infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/vor-(vhf-omni-directional-range)-approach.md

 ## What is a VOR Approach?

 A VOR Approach is a non-precision approach providing lateral guidance only.
-The Final Approach Course (as published on the relevant approach chart) utilises a radial from the VOR to provide this lateral guidance.
+The Final Approach Course (as published on the relevant approach chart) utilizes a radial from the VOR to provide this lateral guidance.